sephonicus/chock/README.md

 ## WIP

+- markup structures
 - more complex formattings
-- markup structures
-- generators patterned after famous authors
+- more generators
-- other interesting text samples
+- binary for CLI output